 I recommend visiting the Procope after visiting the Saint-Germain-des-Prés district and its other legendary intellectual landmarks like the Café de Flore and Lapérouse restaurant.
 The Musée d'Orsay and its breathtaking modern art and impressionist collections is also nearby.

-Click through to the next page for some history of the mythical old cafe and its eccentric patrons.Continue to 2 of 3 below.
+Scroll down further for some key historical facts about the mythical old cafe and its eccentric patrons.Continue to 2 of 3 below.

 02 of 03

 A Few Mythical Happenings at the Procope: Some History

 The Procope has a long and vibrant history.
 Just a few of the historic events that took place here include the following: